Real-Time-DSP/lab/lab1/index.md

 5. Locate the `process_left_sample` function in `lab.c`.
 Change the behavior from a talkthrough $f(x[n]) = x[n]$ to a squaring function $f(x[n]) = {(x[n])}^2$ by modifying the line `output_sample = input_sample;` Rerun the program and observe the result on the oscilloscope.

+6. $sin(2\pi f_0 t)^2$ has the fundamental frequency of $2f_0$.
+Verify this on the oscilloscope by modifying your code.
+Note: The math library will compute floating point values of the sinusoid in the range of [-1,1].
+However, the ADC and DAC are configured to use values in the range [-3200, 3200].
+The INPUT_SCALE_FACTOR and OUTPUT_SCALE_FACTOR constants are provided to map int16_t data in this range to floating point data with the range [-1,1].

-6. At the end of the `process_left_sample` function in `lab.c`, locate the line `return output_sample;`.
+7. At the end of the `process_left_sample` function in `lab.c`, locate the line `return output_sample;`.
 Put a breakpoint at this line.

-7. Allow the program to continue until it stops at the breakpoint.
+8. Allow the program to continue until it stops at the breakpoint.
 Add a watch expression for the variable `elapsed_cycles` and record the value. **Include this measurement in your lab report.**

 ## Lab report contents

 Be sure to include everything listed in this section when you submit your lab report.

-### I. Results from lab exercise

-1. DSP in MATLAB

-2. Using the STM32H735G discovery Kit and starter code

-### II.
-Assignment questions
+###  Assignment questions

 1. What is aliasing?
 How do you manage aliasing in DSP applications?